 - Be Sure Your Eggs Are At Room Temperature.
 You can bring your eggs to room temperature quickly by placing in a bowl of warm water for 10 minutes.

-The Science Behind The Sweets: Why Do You Need To Use Room Temperature Eggs In Baked Goods?
+Why Do I Need To Use Room Temperature Eggs?

-To Make This Carrot Sheet Cake You Will Need:
+To Make This Carrot Cake From Scratch You Will Need:

 - Cheese Grater – I prefer to grate my carrots by hand.
 I think the texture is much better if done by hand then if done by a food processor.